-5 Identifiers and Primitive Types
+5 Identifiers and Types

-5.1 Uniform Resource Identifiers
+5.1 Internationalized Resource Identifiers

-As SBOL is built upon the Resource Description Framework (RDF), all class instances are identified by a Uniform Resource Identifier (URI).
-In the SBOL data model, the value of an association property MUST be a URI or set of URIs that refer to SBOL objects belonging to the class at the tip of the arrow.
-Every Identified object's URI MUST be globally unique among all other Identified object URIs.
-It is also highly RECOMMENDED that the URI structure follows the recommended best practices for compliant URIs specified in Section 7.2.
+As SBOL is built upon the Resource Description Framework (RDF), all class instances are identified by an Internationalized Resource Identifier (IRI), such as a URL or UUID.
+In the SBOL data model, the value of an association property MUST be a IRI or set of IRIs that refer to SBOL objects belonging to the class at the tip of the arrow.
+Every Identified object's IRI MUST be globally unique among all other Identified object IRIs.
+It is also highly RECOMMENDED that the IRI structure follows the recommended best practices for compliant IRIs specified in Section 7.2.